 HHAC really comes alive from June onward for Sea Trout given a little rain and at the back end of the season with impressive numbers of salmon taken versus number of rods fishing.
 Haddo feel that October is often Haddo's most productive month, when many other fisheries have closed for the season.
 Haddo fishes up until 31st October.

-The topmost beat is known as Gight and comprises of single and double bank fishing.
-The southern bank extends down to the middle beat called the Methlick water, then on to the lower beat called The Tarves water.
+The topmost beat is known is the Methlick beat and comprises of single bank fishing.
+It is on the right hand bank from Waterloo Bridge down stream to Tanglandford bridge.
+The Bellmuir beat is incorporated into this on the left hand bank from the Methlick bridge downstream to a double fence just upstream of and on the opposite bank from where the Kelly burn joins the river.and The lower beat is called The Tarves water.
 The Tarves water was originally reserved for guests of Haddo House, but is now being managed by Haddo House Angling Club.
+It extends, on the right hand bank, from Tanglandford bridge down to just below the hamlet of Ythanbank.

-The Methlick and Tarves waters fish better in a dropping water, these beats have a mixture of deep pools and faster water which is excellent for fly fishing.
+The Methlick, Bellmuir and Tarves waters fish better in a dropping water, these beats have a mixture of deep pools and faster water which is excellent for fly fishing.

 August, September and October are especially good, Salmon of over 20lbs are recorded most years, the local Ythan View Hotel has a photograph of a 38 lb fish taken on the Ythan.